 After logging in, click on the round button with the user icon at the top, then select Tax Statement.

 In the next step you only need to specify the country and period for which you need a tax certificate.
-Mintos will send you an email with the information for your tax certificate.
+Mintos will email you the information for your tax certificate.

-In the end, you can only find out if you are satisfied with a P2P platform in the long run if you start investing on the platform.
+In the end, you can only find out if you are satisfied with a P2P platform if you start investing on the platform.

-Now that you know everything you need to know about the Mintos platform, it might make sense for you to sign up as an investor on Mintos now.
+Now that you know everything you need to know about the platform Mintos, sign up as an investor on Mintos now.